BHFock/git-cl/docs/design-notes.md

 `git-cl` uses [fcntl](https://docs.python.org/3/library/fcntl.html) to lock metadata files preventing race conditions.
 It is designed for single-user interactive use rather than shared accounts or scripts.

-#### Path Conversion

-`git-cl` works with three path representations: repo-root relative (storage), CWD relative (Git commands), and absolute (internal checks).
-Utility functions handle conversions ensuring paths work from any directory

 #### Error Handling and Exit Codes

 `git-cl` exits with code `0` on success and non-zero codes on errors.
 Error messages are printed to `stderr`.
 Some functions terminate execution immediately on fatal errors using [sys.exit()](https://docs.python.org/3/library/sys.html#sys.exit), ensuring no partial metadata changes are written.

-#### Colour Output

-Output of `git cl st` is coloured by default.
-This uses [colorama](https://pypi.org/project/colorama/).
-The output is uncoloured if colorama is not available, if the output is redirected/piped or if coloured output is switched off via flag or environment variable.

 ### User Interface